MarkAdell/my_articles/README.md

 Functional Programming is a programming paradigm that promotes writing code in a **declarative** rather than imperative manner and utilizes concepts such as **pure functions**, **immutability**, and **higher-order functions**, leading to code that is more maintainable and less prone to bugs.

 We will explore each of these concepts, providing lots of code examples.
-So buckle up and let's dive in!
+Let's dive in!

 ## Imperative VS Declarative code